Choose your HVAC wisely! This guide will take you through the pros and cons of heat pumps and traditional AC.

 - Some models (called ductless heat pumps or mini splits) don’t require ductwork.
 So if your current ductwork is in bad shape or you don’t have any at all, you’re in luck.

 - Heat pumps run on clean energy.
 That means cleaner air in your home and on our planet.

 Cons of high-efficiency heat pumps:

 - Even though they’re less expensive to operate, one of the biggest downsides to heat pumps is the initial cost of installation; they replace all your old HVAC equipment.
-(But with Sealed, you can get a high-performance heat pump installed at no upfront cost.
+(But if your house qualifies for Sealed, you can get a high-performance heat pump installed at no upfront cost—and get our energy-savings guarantee.
 Learn how.)

 - If you live in a very, very cold climate—and regularly have winter days far below -13 degrees—you may need to supplement your heat pump with another form of heating, although cold-climate heat pumps work excellently in most climates.
+(Some newer models are rated for -22 degrees).
 Discover the temperature a heat pump stops working here.